THIS CASE IS DRAGGING ON.

-Paul A. Greiner of Portage Wisconsin has been charged with 5 counts of stalking (Felony I) (offense date 2/1/18) and 1 count of mistreatment of animals/cause death (Felony I) (offense date 3/24/18) for baiting, trapping, and killing neighborhood cats.
+Paul A. Greiner of Portage Wisconsin was charged with 5 counts of stalking (Felony I) (offense date 2/1/18) and 1 count of mistreatment of animals/cause death (Felony I) (offense date 3/24/18) for baiting, trapping, and killing neighborhood cats.

 On May 2, 2018 he appeared in court with his attorney Mark David Lawton.
 Troy D. Cross appeared for the State of Wisconsin.
 He was assigned a $1,000 signature bond and can have no contact with five individuals or their residences.
 He may not possess any animals, animal traps, or firearms.

 He has been scheduled to appear in court several times since then and each time it has been postponed.
 He has been allowed to travel out of state in July and in September he was allowed to travel to O’Hare to transport a relative.
 On Tuesday October 9 there is a scheduled telephone conference, but no indication of any court appearances.

 This man is a criminal.
 He has BAITED, TRAPPED, and KILLED domestic cats.
 He must be be prosecuted to the fullest extent of the law.

 The prosecuting attorney is Assistant D.A.
 Mary Ellen Karst: 608-742-9650.